murrain/handbook/how-we-work/sprint-project-management.md

 # Sprint and Project Management

-Aptible is a remote organization, and much of our work occurs asynchronously.
+Aptible is a remote organization and much of our work occurs asynchronously.
 Working remotely and asynchronously poses some challenges.
-We use our Sprint and Project Management processes to help counteract many these challenges.
+We use our Sprint and Project Management processes to help counteract many of these challenges.

 ## Why Aptible "does" Project Management
 Aptible will never build onerous or rigid sprint and project processes--it’s just not in our DNA.
 But, we have designed our **Aptible Sprint and Project Management (“ASPM”)** processes to help us realize some key benefits: